My first ever Blog

 Beautiful things need not be expensive to create.
 I spent many years juggling the pennies to make ends meet.
 That also meant spending as little as possible on materials I used on my items for sale.
 Necessity is The Mother of Invention they say and I agree wholeheartedly.

 As an artist and crafter I have collected lots of bits and bobs over the years.
 I have put some of them to use on the journals you see here.
 I will list items as we proceed with the step by step instructions.
-The main ingredient is Sculptin Textile Hardener.
-I have used Brown and Cream.
+The main ingredient is all purpose wood glue.

-I used Sculptin Cream and Sculptin Brown on most of the covers.
 The Pearlescent Pigments can be mixed with varnish then applied like paint to give that extra bit of magical sparkle.
-Sculptin is water based so always have a pot of water handy to clean your paint brushes in.
-Sculptin is manufactured and distributed in the UK.
-You can also use other brands of Textile Hardener such as Paverpol or Powertex.
+Wood glue is water based so always have a pot of water handy to clean your paint brushes in.

 Now for a list of things that can be used to decorate your journals or canvases.
 If I have forgotten to add anything it will be included in the following step by step instructions.
 I have used cardboard as a base for the covers.
 The boxes the cat food sachets comes in are actually just the right size for a journal cover and approx. A 5 size.
 Cardboard can be cut easily to create all manner of shapes to add texture.